graphile/crystal/postgraphile/website/postgraphile/usage.md

 ## Use the config, Luke!

-By storing most of your configuration into a `graphile.config.js` (or similar) file, you will be able to run PostGraphile in any of these three modes and still leverage a similar setup in each.
-This file also saves us from having to offer tens of CLI options as we have in previous releases, instead only offering the most essential options.
+By storing [your configuration](./config.mdx) into a `graphile.config.js` (or similar) file, you will be able to run PostGraphile in any of these three modes and still leverage a similar setup in each.
+This file also saves us from having to offer 72 different CLI flags like we did in V4, instead only offering the most essential options.

 ## Which one should I use?